 - Degrees Earned

 Students do have the right to prevent disclosure of Directory Information.
 Preventing disclosure of Directory Information means that the student essentially remains anonymous as a student.
 Please consider very carefully the consequences of a decision to withhold directory information.
-A non-disclosure block will call for Lincoln College not to release any “directory information;” thus, any future requests for such information from non-institutional persons or organizations will be refused.
+A non-disclosure request will block Lincoln College from releasing any “directory information;” thus, any future requests for such information from non-institutional persons or organizations will be refused.

 Any student wishing to prevent disclosure of Directory Information must complete a Request to Prevent Disclosure of Directory Information form, available in the Office of the Registrar.